 \begin{remark} A natural question is whether the $\limsup$ in the definition of entropy can be replaced by a simple $\lim$.
 This is not always so: Wolf Jung kindly pointed out to us the example of $c=c(9/56)$ where the Hubbard tree has the shape of a $\textsf{Y}$ so that the branch point is fixed and one endpoint maps to the second, which maps to the third, which in turn maps to the branch point.
 Here $N(n)=0$ for infinitely many $n$ while $h=(\log 2)/3>0$.
 There are thus counterexamples when the dynamics is renormalizable.
-We prove that renormalizability is the only obstruction (see Corollary~\ref{Cor:ExistenceLimit}).
-For now, observe that in the postcritically finite non-renormalizable case, the limit exists and equals the $\limsup$ because the associated subshift of finite type is irreducible. \end{remark}
+We prove that immediate satellite renormalizability is the only obstruction (see Corollary~\ref{Cor:ExistenceLimit}).
+For now, observe that in the postcritically finite non-renormalizable case, the limit exists and equals the $\limsup$ because the associated subshift of finite type is irreducible.

 In definition of relevant precritical leaf, we only count those leaves that are preimages of the preferred major leaf.
 Without this restriction, the count of $N(n)$ would increase by a factor $2$, which would yield the same definition of entropy, but we would lose monotonicity of $N(n)$ as in Lemma~\ref{Lem:Monotonicity} for the stupid reason that the degenerate minor leaf has only half as many preimages (of course, an alternate way to remedy this problem would be to count preimages of a degenerate minor leaf with multiplicity two). \end{remark}